GRANTS & AWARDS

-EC50
+EC50 (TEC)

-Each year, The Explorers Club recognizes 50 extraordinary people who are doing remarkable work to promote science and exploration, but remain under the radar and out of the limelight.”
+Each year, The Explorers Club recognizes 50 extraordinary people who are doing remarkable work to promote science and exploration, but remain under the radar and out of the limelight.
 This award is by nomination only.
 Nominees need not be TEC members, but nominators must be TEC members/fellows.
 Might be a good opportunity for research team members or associates.

 Bioneers “acts as a fertile hub of social and scientific innovators with practical and visionary solutions for the world’s most pressing environmental and social challenges.”
 Each year they seek presenters for their annual conference.
 While highly competitive, this is an opportunity to bring new and different eyes to your research.
+Nominations usually open in April.

 Fulbright

-Explorers club impact grant
+Explorers club impact grant (TEC)

 “The Explorers Club Impact Grants support the critical fieldwork of researchers and explorers from around the world, while also providing them with a platform to illuminate their findings without restrictions on scientific publication or infringement on ownership of research.”
+This grant is highly competitive.
+It has a rolling deadline, but expect to apply a minimum of six months before your expedition.

-Rising explorers grant
+Rising explorer grant (TEC)

 Hidden Compass pathfinder prize

 Awards $18,000 to one project annually.
 They’re looking for unique and compelling stories.
-The 2026 prize contest should open in early June 2025.
+The 2027 prize contest should open in early June 2026.

 UNEP Champions of the earth